The mass-richness relation of optically-selected clusters from weak gravitational lensing and abundance with Subaru HSC first-year data: Discussion

 \subsection{Complementarity of abundance and stacked lensing profile measurements}

-We constrain the model parameters by jointly fitting to the lensing profiles and abundance measurements in Section~\ref{sec:results}.
-Here we study how either lensing profile or abundance measurements alone constrain the model parameters, which helps explain how the joint analysis lifts the model parameter degeneracies.
+We constrained the model parameters by jointly fitting to the lensing profiles and abundance measurements in Section~\ref{sec:results}.
+Here we study how lensing profile or abundance measurements alone constrain the model parameters, which helps explain how the joint analysis lifts the model parameter degeneracies.
 We note that we use the same measurements and covariance matrix as in the fiducial analysis.

 Figure~\ref{fig:MCMC_lensingalone_abundancealone} shows the 68$\%$ and 95$\%$ credible level contours in each two-parameter subspace of the richness-mass relation parameters.
-The figure shows that the two observables are complementary to each other to lift the model parameter degeneracies efficiently.
+The figure shows that the two observables are complementary to each other, which is why their combination can efficiently lift model parameter degeneracies.
 The lensing measurements constrain the mean normalization parameter $A$ better than the abundance measurements, mainly because the lensing measurements are more sensitive to the mass scale in each redshift and richness bin.
 The lensing measurements also constrain the scatter normalization parameter $\sigma_0$ better than the abundance.
 On the other hand, other parameters such as the mass dependence parameter $B$ and the redshift evolution parameters $B_z$, $C_z$ in the mean relation are relatively better constrained by the abundance measurements.
-In summary, the two observables help each other to break the complex degeneracies of the model parameters.
+In summary, the two observables combine effectively to break complex degeneracies in the model parameters.